ly525/luban-h5/docs/en/getting-started/quick-start.md

 # additional notes:
 # if you want to debug it in vscode, please run `yarn localdev`

-#!en: default database is sqlite3(db location: h5-api/.tmp/data.db)
+!#en: default database is sqlite3(db location: h5-api/.tmp/data.db)

 # visit http://localhost:1337/admin
 Please read on to config the strapi admin